Can You Be Pregnant and Still Get a Period?

 What Causes Bleeding During Early Pregnancy?

-Occasionally, there is a clear cause for spotting or bleeding during pregnancy:
+Occasionally, there is a clear cause for spotting or bleeding during early pregnancy:

 - Cervical irritation